etal/cnvkit/doc/plots.rst

 This visual correction is done by default, but can be disabled with the option ``--no-shift-xy``.

+To get the same results in text form, i.e. a table of the amplified and deleted genes in a sample, use the :ref:`genemetrics` command.

 Reducing cluttered gene labels
 ``````````````````````````````